HEX ezCAN Installation Guide

 • 3x power-circuit blanking plugs

-ezCAN installation kit contents (prior to April 2024):
+HEX ezCAN installation kit contents (prior to April 2024):

 • 1x MicroUSB-to-USB A cable